bgstack15/mirror/usr/share/mirror/docs/README.txt

 Changed deploy.conf to use package directories for deployment

 2017-05-20 mirror-1.1-4
-- Adapted new icons for rpm, deb, and repos
+- Adapted new icons for rpm, deb, and repos.
+- Updated directories for storage1 in the Mersey network.